jestjs/jest/docs/CodeTransformation.md

   ) => Promise<TransformedSource>;
 }

-/**
- * We have both sync (process) and async (processAsync) code transformation, which both can be provided.
- * `require` will always use process, and import will use `processAsync` if it exists, otherwise fall back to process.
- * Meaning, if you use import exclusively you do not need process, but in most cases supplying both makes sense:
- * Jest transpiles on demand rather than ahead of time, so the sync one needs to exist.
- */
 export type Transformer<OptionType = unknown> =
   | SyncTransformer<OptionType>
   | AsyncTransformer<OptionType>;

-type TransformerCreator<OptionType = unknown> = (
-  options?: OptionType,
-) => Transformer<OptionType>;

-/**
- * Instead of having your custom transformer implement the Transformer interface
- * directly, you can choose to export a factory function to dynamically create
- * transformers.
-This is to allow having a transformer config in your jest config.
- */
+export type TransformerCreator<
+  X extends Transformer<OptionType>,
+  OptionType = unknown,
+> = (options?: OptionType) => X;

-export type TransformerFactory = {createTransformer: TransformerCreator};
+export type TransformerFactory<X extends Transformer> = {
+  createTransformer: TransformerCreator<X>;
+};
 ```

+We have both sync (`process`) and async (`processAsync`) code transformation, which both can be provided. `require` will always use `process`, and `import` will use `processAsync` if it exists, otherwise falling back to `process`.
+Meaning, if you use `import` exclusively you do not need `process`, but in most cases supplying both makes sense: Jest transpiles on demand rather than ahead of time, so the sync one needs to exist.

 As can be seen, only `process` or `processAsync` is mandatory to implement, although we highly recommend implementing `getCacheKey` as well, so we don't waste resources transpiling the same source file when we can read its previous result from disk.
 You can use [`@jest/create-cache-key-function`](https://www.npmjs.com/package/@jest/create-cache-key-function) to help implement it.

+Instead of having your custom transformer implement the Transformer interface directly, you can choose to export a factory function to dynamically create transformers.
+This is to allow having a transformer config in your jest config.

 Note that [ECMAScript module](ECMAScriptModules.md) support is indicated by the passed in `supports*` options.
 Specifically `supportsDynamicImport: true` means the transformer can return `import()` expressions, which is supported by both ESM and CJS.
 If `supportsStaticESM: true` it means top level `import` statements are supported and the code will be interpreted as ESM and not CJS.
 See [Node's docs](https://nodejs.org/api/esm.html#esm_differences_between_es_modules_and_commonjs) for details on the differences.